Shantou No.1 High School

 Shantou No.1 High School is a key high school in Shantou, Guangdong Province, China.
 It belongs to the first batch schools of first class in Guangdong Province.
 Until 2016, this school has a history of 112 years, whose motto is made up of several Chinese characters: patriotism (红), diligence (勤), realism (实) and fitness (健).
-The goals of running this school consist of offering pleasant places for study, developing excellent teachers and cultivating highly-qualified students.
+The goals of running this school consist of offering pleasant places for study, developing excellent teachers and cultivating highly qualified students.

 History

 The introduction of history is divided into three sections according to the time, and each part contains major things related to this school.

 1904–1949

 In 1904, Chen Yuting, a rich business man in Chenghai, devoted money to build Huaying Middle School that was managed by English Presbyterian Mission.
 It was the original form of Shantou No.1 High School, enabling many poor students to get education.
 In 1925, two sons of Chen Yuting got the school back through laws, and the name was changed into Nanqiang Middle School.

 Then it was replaced by another name called Shantou No.1 Municipal Middle School after two years.
-During the war of Resistance against Japan, this school had moved to Chaoan area, Puning area and other places because of the chaos caused by war.
-In October 1949, the Shantou People’s Government took in charge of it and officially named it Shantou No.1 Middle School.
+During the Second Sino-Japanese War, this school had moved to Chaoan area, Puning area and other places because of the chaos caused by war.
+In October 1949, the Shantou People's Government took in charge of it and officially named it Shantou No.1 Middle School.
 For commemorating Shantou liberation, this school designated October 24 as the day of school anniversary.